hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 23**

 - C 62%, D 34%/ExamTopic/tartar/ME
-- C. Increase the load on your test and staging environments Most Voted
+- C. Increase the load on your test and staging environments
+- **D. Deploy changes to a small subset of users before rolling out to production**
 - https://cloud.google.com/architecture/application-deployment-and-testing-strategies#canary_test_pattern
 - **In canary testing**, you partially roll out a change and then evaluate its performance against a baseline deployment, as the following diagram shows.
 - Canary test - most users, few users